-Strategy

-Provide for the controlled development of Council residential, industrial and commercial land complementary to the City's economic growth.
+Strategy Provide for the controlled development of Council residential, industrial and commercial land complementary to the city's respect of residential land. economic grow th.

-Performance Target

-Continue to provide an average of 30% of, or as demand dictates, the market's requirements in respect of residential land.
+Performance Target Continue to provide an average of 30% of, or as demand dictates. the market's require ments in